boldint/boldx-infra/README.md

-# boldtech-infra
+# boldx-infra
 AWS infrastructure

 -----

-This project contains the AWS infrastructure stack for BoldTech
+This project contains the AWS infrastructure stack for this BoldX masterclass.

+You can fork this repo and run it on github.

+You will need to set 3 repository secrets:

+- AWS_ACCOUNT_ID
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

+Alternately, you can run it locally, following the instructions below.

+---

 ###Requirements